Looks like you are a new visitor to this site. Hello!

 - Focus on developing Entrepreneurial Skills as well as the creative.
 The corporate distributors don’t need your work to the extent that they will ever value it as much as you will.
 If you want your work to last, engage, and be profitable, it is up to you to be prepared to use it to ignite all opportunities.
 Armed with a good story and good storytelling skills, you should be able to profit if you know how to take responsibility for your creation. [...]

-If we want to move forward we need to access where we are currently standing, and adapt our behavior to the reality we encounter.
-So…
+If we want to move forward, we need to recognize where we are currently standing, and adapt our behavior to the reality we encounter.

 - This is an Era of Grand Abundance.
 There are more things to do than ever before.
 Everything is competing for increasingly limited available leisure time.
 As many of 50,000 feature film titles are generated on a worldwide basis annually.
 Good movies don’t get seen.